Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-29-E-Paper-Clock.markdown

 £11.70
 Raspberry Pi Official USB-C Power Supply - UK – White (RPI-069)

-The official Raspberry Pi USB-C power supply (PSU) supplies your Pi 4 with 5.1V at 3A.
-£9
 RV3028 Real-Time Clock (RTC) Breakout (PIM449)

 An ultra-low-power ( ~100 nA), highly accurate real-time clock breakout.
 The RV3028 RTC breakout is perfect for adding timekeeping to your project and, thanks to the tiny on-board battery, it'll keep time when your device is powered off.
 Like all the best timepieces, it's Swiss-made!